 - The penalties were unduly harsh considering the facts of the case.

-- that the defendant has taken responsibility.3
+- that you have taken responsibility.3

 4. How do I file the motion?